What is the puck line? And how can you win from puck line betting? We reveal all for the NHL sports bettors out there.

 Fortunately, there’s an alternative – Puck Line Betting.
 Hockey’s answer to the point spread allows bettors to bet on more than just wins and losses.

-Now that the NHL season is underway once again, bettors are curious as to what the puck line actually is.
+With the new NHL season here once again, bettors are curious as to what the puck line actually is.
 Oh, and how they can bet on it.
 That’s where we come in.

 What is the Puck Line?